Solar Blog & Information | Paradise Energy Solutions

 Most panels have a wattage between 250 watts to 400 watts, with a few panels exceeding the 400-watt mark.
 A higher wattage means more electricity generated per panel, but it will likely mean a higher price tag.
 Though you’ll need fewer panels to reach your generation goals, it likely won’t offset the price increase.

-However, wattage isn’t the only thing to look out for.
-You should also consider the panel’s efficiency.
-This is the percentage of electricity it produces from the energy it receives from the sun.
+However, wattage isn’t the only thing to look for.
+You should also consider the panel’s efficiency, which is the percentage of electricity it produces from the energy it receives from the sun.

 The more efficient a solar panel is, the more kilowatt-hours of electricity it will produce per watt of power capacity.
 This is especially important if you’re concerned about the amount of space your solar system takes up.